Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Marc Casper -- Chairman, President, and Chief Executive Officer

 Let me wrap up.
-So as you have heard this morning, really an excellent first half of the year.
-We are on track to deliver another outstanding year with great momentum and that sets us up for a very bright future.
+So as you've heard this morning, really an excellent first half of the year.
+We're on track to deliver another outstanding year with great momentum and that sets us up for a very bright future.
 As always, thank you for your ongoing support of Thermo Fisher Scientific.

 Thanks, everyone.